Education in Djibouti

-The education system of Djibouti is strongly influenced by France.
+The education system of Djibouti is strongly influenced by Arabs and France's colonial empire.

 The Human Rights Measurement Initiative (HRMI) finds that Djibouti is fulfilling only 44.6% of what it should be fulfilling for the right to education based on the country's level of income.
 HRMI breaks down the right to education by looking at the rights to both primary education and secondary education.
 While taking into consideration Djibouti's income level, the nation is achieving 45.9% of what should be possible based on its resources (income) for primary education but only 43.3% for secondary education.

 Overview

 Djibouti is a small and resource-poor country of 23,200 square kilometers.
 The population is estimated at 800,000, of which 87% live in urban areas.
 A poor pastoral and largely nomadic population sparsely occupies the hinterland, an extension of the deserts of Ethiopia and Somalia.
 Djibouti's population is young.
 About 40% of population is under age 15, and only 15% is over age 40.
 According to UNDP, Djibouti ranked 149th in Human Development Index in 1992.

-Djibouti's education system is not on track to meet the Millennium Development Goals (MDGs) although Djibouti has expanded its access to education.
-Illiteracy is an especially severe problem.
-About 70% of the total population and 85% of women are not literate.
-There are also large inequalities in access to education in regions, gender, and income levels.
-Moreover, the education system in Djibouti is very costly due to high unit costs for school construction, learning and teaching materials, and teacher salaries.
-By this high-cost structure, the achievements of the education-related MDGs are uncertain.
+Djibouti's education system is on track to meet the Millennium Development Goals (MDGs) although Djibouti has expanded its access to education.
+About 70% of the total population and 85% of women are literate.
+There are inequalities in access to education in regions, gender, and income levels.
 Moreover, pressures on the education system will intensify because of steady demographic growth (population growth rate is estimated at 2.4%) and increased demand for quality of education.

 Since the Medium-term Plan 2000–2005 and the New Education Law were implemented, Djibouti has achieved significant progresses at all levels of education as they have internally and externally mobilized resources for the financing of construction, equipment purchases, and teacher recruitment.